Prometheus-X-association/t-ai-carisma/bb04-overview.md

 All three tools are designed to audit systems and, consequently, their respective results are intended to be compiled in a report to facilitate their analysis.

-### CARISMA
+### CARiSMA

-CARISMA establishes a set of compliance analyses based on the AI security properties defined in the system specifications.
+CARiSMA establishes a set of compliance analyses based on the AI security properties defined in the system specifications.
-These properties concern users, data, processing and risk assessment.
+These properties concern users, systems, data, processing and risk properties.
 A connection to the visualization BB is envisaged to finalize a report.

 ### LOLA